SyncfusionExamples/ftp-aspcore-file-provider/README.md

 ## Prerequisites

-To run the service, open the `FTPFileProvider` and register the FTP  details like *hostName*, *userName*, *password* details in the `RootFolder` method to perform the file operations.
+To run the service, open the `FTPFileProvider` and register the FTP  details like *hostName*, *userName*, *password* details in the `SetFTPConnection` method to perform the file operations.

-> Provide the *hostName* parameter as like root path in the `rootFolder` method.
+> Provide the *hostName* parameter as like root path in the `SetFTPConnection` method.

 ```
-   void RootFolder(string hostName, string userName, string password);
+   void SetFTPConnection(string hostName, string userName, string password);
 ```

 ## How to run this application?